learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 ## Interpreting the Confidence Interval

-There are two interpretations we can derive from above simulation, and one of them is wrong.
+There are two interpretations we can derive from the above simulation, and one of them is wrong.

 **Interpretation 1 (incorrect):**
 > There is a 95% probability that the mean voter age is between 41.6 and 43.9.

 **Interpretation 2 (correct):**
- >If we pulled 100 samples and constructed confidence intervals in the same manner, we expect that 95 of the intervals would contain the true mean of population age.
+ >If we pulled 100 samples and constructed confidence intervals in the same manner, we would expect that 95 of the intervals would contain the true mean of population age.

 Why is interpretation 1 wrong?
 It assigns a probability to the true value.
 In Frequentist statistics, the true value is fixed and the data is random.
 Confidence intervals make a statement of probability about the confidence interval range that could contain the true value.

 ## Summary

-In this lab we saw an introduction to confidence intervals and how to construct them from random samples.
-We also saw how due to central limit theorem, the mean of sample means tend to be a normal distribution even if population is bimodal.
-We also saw how z value can be used to define the confidence interval based on confidence level required and the size of samples.
+In this lab, we saw an introduction to confidence intervals and how to construct them from random samples.
+We also saw how due to the central limit theorem, the mean of sample means tends to be a normal distribution even if the population is bimodal.
+We also saw how the z-critical value can be used to define the confidence interval based on a confidence level required and the size of samples.
 We learned how to correctly interpret a confidence interval.